prymitive/karma/docs/CONFIGURATION.md

   TLS connections to this Alertmanager instance if it requires a TLS client authentication.
   Note that this option requires `tls:cert` to be also set.
+- `headers` - a map with a list of key: values which are header: value.
+  These custom headers will be sent with every request to the alert manager instance.

-Example with two production Alertmanager instances running in HA mode and a staging instance that is also proxied:
+Example with two production Alertmanager instances running in HA mode and a staging instance that is also proxied and requires a custom auth header:

 ```yaml
 alertmanager: